Outside the Bloomsbury Group: Dora Carrington

-While her love life continued to be complicated, having affairs with both men and women, Carrington was producing beautiful artworks that were still not being shown.
+While her love life continued to be complicated as she had affairs with both men and women, Carrington was producing beautiful artworks that were still not being shown.
 A talk with Roger Fry had sealed Carrington’s belief that her work was not good enough.
 A beautiful example of her landscape work is this from 1924.
 She wrote to her lover, Gerald Brenan,

-Carrington’s world came crashing down around her when, after a period of ill health, Lytton Strachey died of stomach cancer on the 21st January 1932.
+Carrington’s world came crashing down around her when, after a period of ill health, Lytton Strachey died of stomach cancer on the 21st of January 1932.
 In her diary, the bereft Carrington wrote:

-“A man who retires from life does no harm to society.
+A man who retires from life does no harm to society.
 He only ceases to do good.
 I am not obliged to do a small good to society at the expense of a great harm to myself.
-Why then should I prolong a miserable existence… I believe that no man ever threw away life, while it was worth keeping.”
+Why then should I prolong a miserable existence… I believe that no man ever threw away life, while it was worth keeping.

 While Strachey was dying, Ralph saved Carrington from gassing herself in the motor car, but it seemed that it only prolonged her agony.
 On March 11th, dressed in Strachey’s dressing gown, Carrington shot herself at their home.
 The gardener found her and called for Ralph to return.
 He found her mortally injured and later that day, she passed away to join her beloved Lytton.

 Carrington’s artistic legacy remains.
 Sadly neglected in her lifetime, it took the Bloomsbury writer David Garnett, who published her letters and diaries in 1970, to help secure her connection to the group that she was always outside of.
 Sir John Rotherstein, Director of the Tate in London called Carrington “the most neglected serious painter of her time.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.